-I was feeling like my kids didn't really need anything.
-We have plenty of toys.
+I was feeling like my kids didn’t really need anything.
+We have plenty of toys, our favorites are from umkytoys, just text umkytoys and find great quality products, deals and more !
 The baby is drowning in three sisters worth of hand-me-downs.
-Their rooms are totally messy which makes me even less excited to go out and buy more "things" to add to that chaos.
+Their rooms are totally messy which makes me even less excited to go out and buy more “things” to add to that chaos.

 But my kids aren’t quite at the age where they appreciate a hive of bees or a goat.

 Ideally I like to have one “winner” gift.
 Something that will thrill their socks off and then pepper the rest of the gift-giving with little things like books, underwear, chapstick and pencils.

 Finally at the very last minute this year, and thanks to an in-store phone call to my sister, inspiration arrived.

 For Mary, it was actually easy–she’s been begging for an (inexpensive) digital camera since the first hint of holiday decorations started appearing on store shelves.
 (So that’s like, what?
 October?)
 And for her slightly absent-minded personality, she’s handled the responsibility impressively well.
 The camera still works AND she knows where it is.